ohurskyi/MQTT/README.md

 serviceCollection.AddConsumerListener();
 ```

-To get started please check the samples folder using Distributed Config as an example with multiple handlers and integration events.
+To get started please check the [samples](https://github.com/ohurskyi/MQTT/tree/main/samples/distributedconfiguration) as an example with multiple handlers and integration events.